Vaccinations

 Prevention

 Preventive medicine is the practice of promoting preventive health care to improve patient well-being.
 The goal is to ultimately prevent disease, disability, and death.
-Click on the graphs to enlarge them.
-Cervical Screening Cervical screening (previously known as PAP smears) is one of the most [...]
+Cervical Screening Cervical screening (previously known as PAP smears) is one of the most important preventative health measures women can undertake. [...]

 Vaccinations

 Vaccines are as important to your overall health as diet and exercise.
 When you skip vaccines, you leave yourself vulnerable to illness.
-Click on the graphs to enlarge them.
-Childhood Vaccinations Childhood vaccinations are a crucial measure in preventing debilitating and potentially life threatening infections. [...]
+Childhood Vaccinations Childhood vaccinations are a crucial measure in preventing debilitating and potentially life-threatening infections.
+The Australian National Immunisation Schedule is the result [...]

 Go to Top